scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 used by group :math:`i`.
 If a word is used only by one group, its log-odds-ratio is infinite.
 Therefore, a constant is added to each frequency when calculating the odds.
-The log of the ratio of the adjusted odds between groups is then used to compare word usage across groups.
+The log of the ratio of the adjusted odds between groups can then be used to compare word usage across groups.

 Non-negative Matrix Factorization